haiku/website/content/blog/pulkomandy/2019-09-07_haiku_monthly_activity_report_august_2019.md

 interface.
 In particular, the driver is now able to handle timeout on requests if they turn out to be too slow to complete.</p>

-<p>Finally, mouting BFS partitions will now be read-write by default, and will
+<p>Finally, mounting BFS partitions will now be read-write by default, and will
 not anymore ask the user if they only want to mount read-only.
 The filesystem is now stable enough that this should be fine to do.</p>